 There is no doubt that hardwood flooring will top the list if this factor is considered.
 Vinyl and carpet floors may look OK but when it comes to catching the eye, it is hardwood floors that will do the trick.
 Whether you get a highly polished floor or a matte-finished one, hardwood floors will look luxurious compared to the other two.
 Moreover, the prestige and sense of luxury that it brings are unmatched.

 One of the deciding factors of floors is their upkeep.
 Honestly, hardwood floors have to be maintained from time to time but they are easier to clean too.
 Carpeted floors are more expensive to clean because once the dust sets it or the stain becomes stubborn, you will have a hard time cleaning them on your own.
 In fact, you will likely need professional help to get the carpeted floors cleaned.
-Vinyl floors, on the other hand, are easier to clean and require comparatively low maintenance.
+Vinyl floors, on the other hand, are easiest to clean and require comparatively low maintenance.

 Value for your money

 This totally depends on whether you are thinking long-term or short.
 Hardwood floors have a much better value for money in certain aspects.
 Suppose you want to sell your house after 10 or 15 years; if your house has hardwood floors, it will fetch more money in a buyer's offer.
 However, if you are looking to stay in the house for a just couple of years and don’t want to spend a significantly large amount, you can always opt for vinyl floors.
-Carpeting ranks second in all aspects because there are some people who genuinely like carpet floors and are OK with them if they are clean and fresh.
+Carpeting ranks last in all aspects but there are some people who genuinely like carpet floors and are OK with them if they are clean and fresh.

 Overall, investing in a quality hardwood floor will be much more beneficial both now and in the future if you consider all the above factors.
 There is hardly anyone who doesn’t like hardwood floors.
 Go for it and you will never regret your decision.
 Contact Flawless Flooring in New Berlin, WI for your free flooring estimate today.